thisisWooyeol/skin_segmentor/README.md

 # Quantitative results

-The following table summarizes the evaluation metrics for our model compared to the baseline on the three test sets.
+The following table summarizes the evaluation metrics for our model compared to the baseline on the three test sets: Acne, Hemo (hemoglobin), and Mela (melanin).

 <table border="1" cellpadding="6" cellspacing="0">
   <thead>